 Open the petcock under the floor below the water tank and allow all water to drain out.
+Explorer Model: remove waste tank cap and open dump valves on both sides to drain waste tanks.

 Open the 3/4"screw-off cap located under the camper and allow water to drain form the lines and hot water tank.
 This water drain is placed at the lowest point in the system.
 Elevating the front of the camper, opening the sink and shower faucets, and opening the pressure relief valve on the hot water system will assist in draining.